How to Turn AI into your research assistant, writing companion, plot summariser, dialogue mapper, literary analyst and editor, all in one

 I publish my super-prompts under a Creative Commons license, meaning you are free to use and adapt them.
 Here is the workflow for using a complex prompt, like my Narrative Structure Analysis tool:

-1. Upload: All modern AIs (Claude, ChatGPT, Co-Pilot or Gemini) have the ability to upload entire documents and this is what you need to do with your super-prompt.
+- Upload: All modern AIs (Claude, ChatGPT, Co-Pilot or Gemini) have the ability to upload entire documents and this is what you need to do with a pre-written super-prompt.

 Pro-Tip: Don’t paste your entire novel at once.
-Super-prompts work best when focused on specific sections (like a single chapter or a 15,000-word sequence) to ensure the AI’s memory remains sharp.
+Super-prompts work best when focused on specific sections (like a single chapter or a 15,000-word sequence) to ensure you don’t suffer any lost-in-the-middle problems (as described above).

 You could write your own super-prompt, although it is a substantial undertaking.
 Try reading through the entirety of a few super-prompts to get the hang of the language, the process and the inputs and outputs.